hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

       In older versions of Windows, you would have to use ``C:\Documents and Settings\Me\Keys``.

-- In the category Connection > SSH > Auth, you can enable agent forwarding by ticking the 'Allow agent forwarding' checkbox.
+- In the category Connection > SSH > Auth, make sure that the option 'Attept authentication using Pageant' is selected.
+  It is also recommended to enable agent forwarding by ticking the 'Allow agent forwarding' checkbox.

    .. figure:: text_mode_access_using_putty/text_mode_access_using_putty_03.png